How Content Accelerates Lead Generation

 You can automate (and simplify) your lead-scoring process

 Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
 Assign different content types different lead scores and watch them travel down the pipeline right into your sale team’s lap.

 You can’t measure a return if you don’t have the proper way to track it.
 Marketing automation, with all its bells and whistles, also comes with the tools to capture all the right insights you need to make better decisions in the future.

 Marketing automation is also helping organizations find better alignment between marketing and sales, making it a good fit for a robust lead-generation strategy.
 Though it might be a bit of an undertaking, it’s turning out to be a lead-generation juggernaut.

-[Check it out: Pros and Cons for 6 Popular Marketing Automation Plaftorms]
+[FREE DOWNLOAD: Pros and Cons for 6 Popular Marketing Automation Platforms]